Levak/warfacebot/README.md

    - `ready`: Asks the account to give set its state to *ready*.
    - `invite`: Will send you an invitation request to the room the account is in (in case you left the room).
+   - `whois xXXx`: Retrieves the user IP and his status (such as AFK).